kumarharsh/graphql-for-vscode/README.md

     To see the full configuration, check out the [GQL](https://github.com/Mayank1791989/gql) project's docs.

-4. To enable autocomplete support within your JS(X)/TS(X) files, and even your gherkin feature files, add these lines to your `.gqlconfig` file:
+4. To enable autocomplete support within your code, add these lines to your `.gqlconfig` file.
+The `query` section of the config contains an array of `file` config with matchers.
+You can add more files by directing the `EmbeddedQueryParser` to run when your code within the `startTag` and `endTag` matches:
     ```js
     /* .gqlconfig */
     {